BDC Hamburger Icon

 2. Who needs to know my company’s financial information?

 If only a few internal managers examine your financial information for relatively straightforward decision-making, the cash method may be appropriate.
-However, when making decisions, management will be limited to the financial information available.
+However, management will be limited to the financial information available when making decisions.

 3. Where do I want my company to be in five years?

-If you’re happy with your current number of transactions and don’t foresee much growth for your business, the cash-basis method could be the right fit.
-However, if you have a business growth plan to advance your company beyond its current revenues — particularly if you think that revenue will rise above $5 million — it’s best to implement the accrual method as soon as possible.
+If you’re happy with your current transactions and don’t foresee much growth for your business, the cash-basis method could be the right fit.
+However, if you have a business growth plan to advance your company beyond its current revenues, it’s best to implement the accrual method as soon as possible.

-The accrual method will provide a better picture of your company’s financial results, allowing your internal and external stakeholders to better analyze operations, make more informed decisions, and grow the business.
+The accrual method will provide a better picture of your company’s financial results, allowing your internal and external stakeholders to analyze operations more effectively, make more informed decisions and grow the business.

 Transitioning from cash to accrual accounting

 Transitioning from cash to accrual accounting can be daunting, especially if your internal accounting resources are limited.
-In these instances, it may be worth hiring a CPA or seeking guidance from an outsourced accounting team.
-They can facilitate the transition and provide the ongoing accounting support and financial analysis necessary for you to effectively run your company, analyze your operations, and guide your business decisions.
+In these instances, it may be worth hiring a certified public accountant or seeking guidance from an outsourced accounting team.
+They can facilitate the transition and provide the ongoing accounting support and financial analysis necessary for you to effectively run your company, analyze your operations and guide your business decisions.

 Did you find this content helpful?